doughepi/grain/README.md

 # Grain

-Show a language model what it's like to be you by effortlessly fetching, processing, and uploading your iMessages, notes, and emails to the R2R system.
+Show a language model what it's like to be you by effortlessly fetching, processing, and uploading your data to the R2R for personalized content generation through RAG.

 ⚠️ **DISCLAIMER** ⚠️